You can post a new podcast episode by adding a blog post containing an audio block.

-- The Audio Block only supports .mp3 files.
+- The audio block only supports .mp3 and .m4a files.

 Step 1 - Add a blog post

-In the post editor, click an Insert Point or the +.
-Select Audio from the menu.
+In the post editor, click an insert point and select Audio from the menu.

 In the Embed tab, click Upload File or drag your audio file into the uploader.

-Note: For more help with setup, visit Using the Audio Block.
+Tip: For more help with setup, visit Using the audio block.
 Click here for help using an external file.

-Step 3 - Add additional Apple Podcasts podcasting tags
+Step 3 - Add Apple Podcasts metadata tags

 Apple Podcasts pulls the episode summary from the first available text on this list: